 How do I care for my mask?

-It’s a good idea to wash your mask or face covering at least daily.
+It’s a good idea to wash your mask or face covering daily.
 Place your used masks in a bag or bin away from small children or pets until they can be laundered with detergent and dried on a hot cycle.
-If you need to remove and reuse your mask before washing, consider putting it in a plastic or paper bag (not your backpack or purse) and be mindful not to put the mask where others can touch it or where the mask will contaminate other, shared surfaces.
-Wash your wash your hands immediately after putting it back on and avoid touching your face.
+If you need to remove and reuse your mask before washing, consider putting it in a plastic or paper bag (not your backpack or purse) and be mindful not to put the mask where others can touch it or where the mask will contaminate shared surfaces.
+Wash your hands immediately after putting on your mask and avoid touching your face.

 Paper-based masks, like those crafted from shop towels, should be discarded after each use.